John Wolcott of Kent Co. MD, 1630-c.1650

 (7) William Walcutt, b.
 1842 Mifflinville OH, d.
 1911; served in the Civil War, had no children; m.
 Amanda Coe 1856.

 (6) Elizabeth Mary Walcutt, b.
 1799 Loudon Co.
 VA, d.
 1825 Licking Co.
-OH
+OH.

 (5) James Walcutt III, b. c.1765 Talbot Co.
 MD, d.
 1797 Talbot Co.
 MD; m.
 Elizabeth Ann Reed c.
 1790.

 (7) William Walcutt, b.
 1810 Fairfax Co.
 VA, d.
 1884 Hanover, Licking Co.
 OH, carpenter and farmer at Shortcreek and Perry OH; m.
 Anna Ames 1832 Harrison Co.
 OH.
 1840-50 Shortcreek, Harrison Co.
+OH, 1860-70 Perry Twp.
 OH.

 (7) Mary Ann Walcutt, b.
 1812 Fairfax Co.
 VA, d.
 1855 OH; m.
 Jesse Davis 1830 Harrison Co.
-OH
+OH.

 (7) Sarah Walcutt, b.
 1814 Fairfax Co.
-VA; m.
+VA, d.
+1882 Napoleon OH; m.
 John H. Zollars 1835 Harrison Co.
 OH.

 (7) Nancy Walcutt, b.
-1816 OH; m.
+1816 OH, d.
+1872 Napoleon OH; m.
 Thomas Singer 1836 Harrison Co.
 OH.

 (7) Elias Walcutt, b.
 1818 Smithfield, Jefferson Co.
-OH.
-He was a carpenter at Canton OH; m.
+OH, d.
+1902 Canton OH; carpenter at Canton OH; m.
 (1) Frances Zollars 1841 Stark Co.
-OH (2) Sarah Meyers 1862 Stack Co.
+OH (2) Sarah Meyers 1862 Stark Co.
 OH.
-1850 Canton, Stack Co.
-OH.
+1850-60 Canton OH.

 (7) Susanna Walcutt, b.
 1819 Harrison Co.
 OH, d.
 1868; m.
 George Norman 1836 Harrison OH .

 (7) Harriet Walcutt, b.
 1822 Harrison Co.
+OH, d.
+1879 Morgan Co.
 OH; m.
-John Crawford 1842 .
+John Crawford 1842 Harrison Co.
+OH..

 (7) James Addison Walcutt, b.
-1824 OH.
-He was a farmer at Franklin OH; had only one hand; purchased 199 acres in Licking Co.
+1824 OH; d.
+1899 Unionville OH; farmer at Franklin OH; had only one hand; purchased 199 acres in Licking Co.
 OH which he sold in 1864 because he was unable to make payments, moved to Frazyburg OH, then to Black Run OH in 1876; a farm worker at Jackson OH in 1880; moved to Unionville OH in 1888; m.
-1 Susanna Mitchell 1844 Coshocton Co.
+(1) Susanna Mitchell 1844 Coshocton Co.
 OH, m.
 (2) Rhoda Dragoo 1864 Muskingum OH.

 (7) Emily Walcutt, b.
 1828 Harrison Co.
-OH; m.
+OH, d.
+1862 Bloomfield Station OH; m.
 James Addison Day 1850 Cadiz OH.

 (7) Martha Jane Walcutt, b.
 1829 Harrison Co.
 OH; m.
 James Norman 1848 Harrison Co.
 OH